sbarex/QLMarkdown/QLMarkdown/test1.md

 The `smart quote` option format the quote as "curly" [^footnote1].

 ---
-[^footnote1]: If the option `footnotes` is enabled this text is rendered as a foot note.
-Footnotes is not recognized in the github pages.
+[^footnote1]: If the option `footnotes` is enabled this text is rendered as a foot note. _Footnotes is not recognized in the GitHub pages._